Instantly Changed at the Rapture

 “So when this corruptible [body] has put on incorruption, and this mortal [being] has put on immortality, then shall be brought to pass the saying that is written: ‘Death is swallowed up in victory’” (1 Cor.15:54 cf. Isa.
 25:8).

 Although we look forward to and will enjoy the benefits of new bodies that will never experience fatigue, illness or deterioration, there’s more!
 The change is essential to gaining entrance into the heavenly realm where only immortality and perfection exist.

-In a moment described as “the twinkling of an eye,” people of authentic biblical faith from the entire Church Age will experience the reality that, “Death is swallowed up in victory” (v.
+In a moment described as “the twinkling of an eye,” people of authentic biblical faith from the entire Church Age—both long dead and still living—will experience the reality that, “Death is swallowed up in victory” (v.
 57).
 Satan who is responsible for introducing sin and death to humanity is defeated with finality!

 Every person surrounding Jesus Christ at that spectacular meeting in the air will be a visible testimony that He won the victory over death.
 That’s why Paul concludes with a resounding, “Thanks be to God, who gives us the victory through our Lord Jesus Christ” (v.
 57)

 Physical transformation is at the heart of Rapture teaching (Phil.
 3:20-21).
 What took place spiritually at the moment of regeneration is instantaneously completed on a physical level as our bodies are also transformed during the Rapture (2 Cor.
 5:17; Rm.
 8:18-19).

 The earth may well reel in the aftermath, but the biblical focus of the Rapture is the mysterious truth that we will all be changed.
 With new bodies demonstrating our Lord’s decisive victory over sin and death, we will be ready to meet Him in the air.

 Are you looking forward to being instantly changed?
 Get ready.
 It could happen today . . .